marcellszi/rna3db/README.md

 - All RNA chains in the PDB, labelled with non-coding RNA families
 - Non-redundant clustering of the above chains, suitable for training and benchmarking deep learning models

+We provide periodically updated versions of RNA3DB in [JSON](https://en.wikipedia.org/wiki/JSON) format, along with several intermediate steps used to generate the files.

+Additionally, as part of RNA3DB, we release the results of [Infernal](http://eddylab.org/infernal/) homology search on all RNA chains found in the PDB.
+For a short demonstration on how RNA3DB can be used to parse these files, see [tabular_demo](notebooks/tabular_demo.ipynb).

+For more general help getting started, see RNA3DB's [Wiki](https://github.com/marcellszi/rna3db/wiki).

 ## Download
 The latest version (`2025-10-01-incremental-release`) of RNA3DB can be found under [releases](https://github.com/marcellszi/rna3db/releases/latest/).